fepegar/torchio/README.md

-TorchIO is a Python package containing a set of tools to efficiently read, sample and write 3D medical images in deep learning applications written in [PyTorch](https://pytorch.org/), including intensity and spatial transforms for data augmentation and preprocessing.
+TorchIO is a Python package containing a set of tools to efficiently read, preprocess, sample, augment, and write 3D medical images in deep learning applications written in [PyTorch](https://pytorch.org/), including intensity and spatial transforms for data augmentation and preprocessing.